Top 7 Free Open Source DVD Rippers for Windows and Mac

 But inevitably, MakeMKV is unable to please all people and keep good performance all the time.
 Its output is limited to MKV.
 Very restrictive.
 And the file size of resulting file is always a few gigabytes.
 Most people have to downsize it using a third-party program.
 Additionally, this program will crash when dealing with some movie DVDs, make some subtitles screw up, make video audio out of sync, and other issues, according to users' feedback online.

-4. VLC Media Player
+5. VLC Media Player

 As its name implies, VLC is a media player.
 However, it is also a free and open-source DVD ripper that can convert DVD, ISO image, and VIDEO_TS folder to MP4, MOV, AVI, MKV, and more, on Windows, Mac, or Linux.
 There are also some basic settings to adjust the video codec, bitrate, frame rate, subtitles, etc.

 Here're the steps to rip DVD with open source VLC: open VLC -> Media -> Convert /Save -> click Disc tab -> choose DVD under Disc Selection -> go to Disc device and select target DVD -> select title, chapter, audio and subtitle track -> click Convert / Save button at the bottom -> choose desired profile from Convert panel -> specify destination file -> click Start to begin ripping DVD with this open source software.